Noroff-FEU-Assignments/cross-course-project-Skr3d3/README.md

 A school project.
 A site about bying and selling games on different platforms.
 None functional.

+`The page does not propely fetch data from the backend because of some issues on the server side.`

 ## Description

 A site about bying and selling games.
 The site is none functional as this is only meant for educational purposes.